DMVis/DMVis/documentation/components/label.md

 ## name

 - Type: `string`
-- Default: `undefined`
+- Default: `'label'`

-Name of the label.
+Class name of the label.
 It can be used as an identifier.
-Defaults to `''`.

-> Note: If set, then the corresponding class becomes 'label-`name`'.
+Defaults to only `'label'`.
+If set, the class names will be `'label'` and `'label-name'`.
-> Else, there is no class by default.

 ## width